mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

 cluster.shutdown()
 ```
 [For SQL]---------------------------------------------------------------------------------------------------------------------------
+## ACID theorem:
+ - > 1.Atomicity:
+   - All components of a transaction are treated as a single action.
+All are completed or none are; if one part of a transaction fails, the database’s state is unchanged.
+ - > 2.Consistency:
+   - Transactions must follow the defined rules and restrictions of the database, e.g., constraints, cascades, and triggers.
+Thus, any data written to the database must be valid and any transaction that completes will change the state of the database.
+No transaction can create an invalid data state.
+Note that this is different from “consistency” as it’s defined in the CAP theorem.
+ - > 3.Isolation:
+   - Fundamental to achieving concurrency control, isolation ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed serially, i.e., one after the other.
+With isolation, an incomplete transaction cannot affect another incomplete transaction.
+ - > 4.Durablity:
+   - Once a transaction is committed, it will persist and will not be undone to accommodate conflicts with other operations.
+Many argue that this implies the transaction is on disk as well; most formal definitions aren’t specific.

 ## > Structuring database i.(Normalization:`break`) / Denormalization:`JOIN more or less`)
 > Normalization(you will feel natural): `Faster Writing!`
  - To Free the database from unwanted insertrions, updates, deletion, etc.